 While email has made workplace communication efficient, there are times when we need face-to-face conversations.
 At these times, defaulting to email is risky and may result in workplace nightmares.

 When Technology Leads to Trouble

 Who doesn't love moving issues, problems, and grievances off a work desk?
-While autocorrect protects us from grammatical errors, there is no discernment checker that alerts us when emailing is inappropriate and a conversation is necessary.
+While autocorrect protects us from grammatical errors, no discernment checker alerts us when emailing is inappropriate and a conversation is necessary.

 Email is your enemy when communicating concerns with a co-worker or manager, when addressing performance issues, and when discussing a complex or contentious topic.
 Conversations trump technology and derail disaster when giving reprimands and getting someone back on track.

 Never email a colleague when you conflict.
 While confident in your ability to hide your frustration and anger, it's next to impossible to compose a message presenting your case without releasing emotions.
 Sending emails when you're angry or frustrated invites gossip and misunderstanding to move in and multiply.
 The words we compose while facing a computer screen are words we would never say to someone in person.
 Impulsive, mouse-to-mouse combat leads to workplace word wars and leaves a trail of HR violations.

 Email is devoid of context, and human beings communicate through body language, expression, and voice.
 Tone is difficult to interpret and easily misinterpreted without hearing the inflection of someone's voice.
 Stop and reflect on the number of times you've read an email and wondered, "Why is this person so angry?" when in fact, that's just the way you read the message.
 We base much of what we interpret on our ever-changing mood.